jonjamz/blaze-forms/README.md

 [View the live example](http://forms-example.meteor.com/).

+Built with Bootstrap 3 and the `sacha:spin` package, it demonstrates how flexible and extensible this package is.

-It was built with Bootstrap 3 and the `sacha:spin` package.
-All code is visible there, nicely formatted thanks to the `code-prettify` package.
+Browse the full code--nicely formatted thanks to the `code-prettify` package.

 See how simple it is to build an engaging form flow in a very _Meteor_ way!